Scaling Behaviors of LLM Reinforcement Learning Post-Training: An Empirical Study in Mathematical Reasoning: Empirical Results and Scaling Laws

 \subsection{Scaling with Constrained Data and Reuse}

+When unique data is scarce, a critical question is whether repeating data is effective.
+We investigate this Data Reuse Scenario by fixing the total data budget and varying the reuse factor $\tau$.
+Specifically, we aim to identify the optimal reuse factor $\tau$ that minimizes the test loss:

-We further consider the data-reuse scenario (Eq.~\ref{eq:data-reuse}), where high-quality data is limited but can be revisited multiple times.
-To simulate this, we partition the training set into smaller subsets while preserving the difficulty distribution (Details provided in Appendix~\ref{app:data-reuse-detailed}).
-Each subset is cycled through multiple times, with the reuse factor $\tau$ controlling how often each unique example is revisited.
-The total number of update steps $S$ is fixed across runs, and curriculum ordering is maintained so that problems are always presented from easy to hard.
-This ensures that performance differences arise solely from the degree of data reuse, rather than distributional or scheduling artifacts.
+To systematically evaluate this problem, we simulate data constraints by partitioning the training set into smaller subsets while preserving the difficulty distribution (Details provided in Appendix~\ref{app:data-reuse-detailed}).
+Each subset is cycled through multiple times, with $\tau$ controlling the repetition frequency.
+As illustrated in Figure~\ref{fig:data_reuse_schema}, different reuse factors correspond to different subset sizes, all producing the same total data volume.
+Crucially, $D_{\text{total}}$ is kept fixed across runs, and curriculum ordering is maintained to ensure that performance differences arise solely from the degree of data reuse rather than distributional artifacts.

-As shown in Figure~\ref{fig:data_reuse_ablation}, performance remains nearly unchanged for $\tau \leq 25$, while moderate degradation appears as $\tau$ increases further.
-At $\tau=100$, we observe clear signs of overfitting, indicating that repeated reuse eventually harms generalization.
-Overall, these results suggest that final performance is primarily governed by the total number of optimization steps rather than sample uniqueness, and that moderate data reuse is an effective strategy for RL fine-tuning with limited datasets.
+Under this experimental setup, our results demonstrate that performance is primarily governed by the total number of optimization steps ($D_{\text{total}}$), rather than sample uniqueness.
+As illustrated in Figure~\ref{fig:data_reuse_ablation} (for instruct model, check Figure~\ref{fig:data_reuse_instruct} in Appendix~\ref{app:data-reuse-detailed}), the final test loss proves insensitive to the reuse factor, showing no significant degradation for $\tau \leq 25$.
+However, the limit exists at $\tau=100$, we observe clear signs of overfitting, indicating that excessive repetition eventually harms generalization.
+Collectively, these findings confirm that moderate data reuse is a highly effective strategy for RL fine-tuning in data-constrained regimes.